 I had only asked for twin dolls in the letter I had written to Santa.
 I knew he would get it for I mailed it myself at the post office.
 Our postmaster had worked there forever and he knew exactly where to send the letter.

 Our little town was more than little.
 We had no stop lights, one Esso Station, one grocery store, and a soda shop called the Klondike.
+There were no lights shining from the telephone poles but every house had a Christmas tree shining brightly through the windows.

 I was anxious for Santa to come so I kept watch through the keyhole.
 There was nothing more important to me this Christmas Eve.
 My grandmother had come to visit and she cracked the nuts while I filled my tummy with the tasty morsels.
 She was a grand ole lady with hair as white as snow.
 I remember quite clearly pulling up the skin on the tops of her hands just to see it stand up.
 I never knew exactly why her skin was not stuck as tight as my skin was.
 Nevertheless she was my second mother and I loved her dearly.